Home » XP Tweaks

-There are many hidden techniques that make XP run faster than usual.
-At Microsoft, the folks are more focused in giving us many features.
-They pay less attention in optimizing it for faster performance.
-This article gathers top notch tricks that boost XP speed dramatically.
-All these tricks are tested at TechnoPark office with 4 XP systems.
-Get… Set..
-Go..
+Many hidden techniques make Windows XP run faster than usual.
+At Microsoft, the folks are more focused on giving us many features.
+They pay less attention to optimizing it for faster performance.
+This article gathers top-notch tricks that boost Windows XP speed dramatically.
+All these tricks are tested at the TechnoPark office with 4 XP systems.
+Here are the best tips to tweak Windows XP performance.

 XP comes with an Indexing system to help us perform a faster search for files in the system.
-This is pretty useless.
-It consumes huge resources, but its usage is very little.
+It is pretty useless.
+It consumes vast resources, but its usage is minimal.
 Disable it without a second thought.
 Here is how you do it:

 1. Go to Start